Data privacy information for the Rheinmetall Group application process

 In addition, you have the right to correct incorrect data or delete your data.
 If there is no reason for further storage, we will delete your data.
 Otherwise, we will restrict the processing.
 You may also request that we provide any personal information you provide to us in a structured, common and machine-readable format either to you or to any person or company of your choice.

-You also have the right of appeal to the data protection supervisory authorities (Art.
-77 of the GDPR in conjunction with Section 19 of the BDSG).
+You can contact the data protection officer with complaints at any time using the contact details provided.
+You also have the right to complain to the data protection supervisory authority (Art.
+77 DSGVO in conjunction with § 19 BDSG).

 X. Inclusion in the talent pool

 As part of the application process, we will examine whether we can add you to our talent pool.
 This is a database in which your applicant data is stored in order to be able to consider you for a suitable vacancy in the future.
-We would like to inform you about this opportunity and invite you to join our talent pool at a later stage in the application process.
-As part of this invitation, you will have the opportunity to consent to inclusion in the talent pool.
+At the beginning of your application, you have the option of agreeing to be included in the Talent Pool.

 XI.
 Pre-Employment Screening (PES)